 It may also be important to show to the courts that you haven’t touched alcohol for at least 12 months (especially if your license revocation was due to multiple DUIs).

-In license revocation cases, you will need to apply for your license reinstatement with the Driver Assessment Appeal Division of the State Department in order to get back on the road.
+In license revocation cases, you will need to apply for your license reinstatement with the Office of Hearings and Administrative Oversight section of Michigan Secretary of State in order to get back on the road.
 To begin challenging the State’s decision to revoke your license, you can start by filling in the Request for Driver License Appeal Hearing form and mail or fax it to:

 P.O.
 Box 30196